By following this link you will be leaving a Takeda controlled website for a third party website

 No overall differences in safety and effectiveness were observed between elderly and younger patients.
 Adjust the dosage in elderly patients based on renal function.
 Avoid Motegrity in patients with end-stage renal disease requiring dialysis.1

-Results from double-blind, placebo-controlled trials of CIC of at least 12 weeks duration
+Results from double-blind, placebo-controlled trials of Chronic Idiopathic Constipation (CIC) of at least 12 weeks duration

 *Reported in ≥2% of patients receiving Motegrity and a rate higher than patients receiving placebo.